 - Somatopleuric (parietal) mesoderm: lines the trophoblast

-- Splanchnopleuric (visceral) mesoderm: surrounds the amniotic cavity and yolk sac with an intermediate germinal disc
+- Splanchnopleuric (visceral) mesoderm: surrounds the amniotic cavity and yolk sac with an intermediate embryonic disc

 Extraembryonic coelom (chorionic cavity)